Niki266/TasteVerse/README.md

+# TasteVerse - Recipe Recommendation system

-# Agile Software Group project
+This is a Group project

 Our csv file added a id column into the table so it may not be exactly as the Kaggle csv file.

 If the website fail to run please npm install these package